georgzoeller/coursera-getdata-031/codebook.md

 Finally, any excess whitespaces and punctuation are stripped from variable names

+For the record, camelCase variable names were chosen intentionally for readability.

 ## Output data

 The tidy summary exports the following data, which is grouped